maupilia/SRT/sphinx/_build/html/_sources/Pulsar/L-band/ROACH1/Baseband/check-obs.txt

 #.
 In each node, check that the right folders (source and timestamp) are being created and that “dada” files are being written every 10 seconds.
 If no dada files are being written, there could be something wrong with the IP table.
 For example, if one node is malfunctioning (e.g. is turned off) but is listed in the IP table as one would expect, it will cause packet loss or possibly even not write any dada files in the other nodes.
 In that case, check that all nodes are functioning correctly (see daemons in W1).
 If the node is definitely not working, you will need to ask a qualified person to look into it [this will involve taking the node out in the IP table before re-starting data acquisition].

 #.
+UPDATE!!!
 Check for any packet loss with ``dadatest``.
 Find the last dada file in each folder and check  that no packet loss has occurred so far:

     ``$ dadatest nameoflastdadafile.dada``